thoughtbot/superglue/docs/breezy-template.md

 end
 ```

 A joint uniquely identifies a rendered partial across the application.
-By default, the name of the joint is named after the key where the partial is used.
-You can also rename a joint:
+When enabled with `joint: true`, the name of the joint is the key where the partial is used.
+You can also give a custom name:

 ```ruby
 # index.js.breezy

 json.header null, partial: ["profile", joint: 'super_header']
 ```